FOSSILGUY.COM

 Beware of the swarms of biting flies and stinging jellyfish in late summer!!!

-Recommended Books for Fossils of the Calvert Cliffs
+Recommended Books for Fossils and Nature of the Calvert Cliffs

 The Geology and Vertebrate Paleontology of Calvert Cliffs, Maryland